-The Mabee Library houses approximately 280,000 physical items, a computer research area with Internet access and productivity software, inviting study spaces, meeting rooms, wireless Internet access, photocopy and scanning equipment.
-The library's electronic collection contains more than 120 databases, almost 29,000 electronic books and approximately 44,000 e-journal titles.
+The Mabee Library houses approximately 270,000 physical items, a computer research area with Internet access and productivity software, inviting study spaces, meeting rooms, wireless Internet access, photocopy and scanning equipment.
+The library's electronic collection contains more than 180 databases and a growing number of electronic books and e-journal titles.
 Seamless remote access to electronic resources is available to all UIW students and faculty through the university's portal (MyWord) or via direct access from the library's homepage.
 Individuals are authenticated by their UIW username and password.
 The library is open seven days a week.
-Hours of operation are listed on the website http://library.uiwtx.edu/.
+Hours of operation are listed on the website www.uiw.edu/library.